Greece Moments Greece Moments

 One of the most beautiful panoramic roads leads from Andros town along the southeast coast to Ormos Korthiou.
 Take a day to explore this magnificent area on Andros.

-From Chora, the road first runs to the sleepy village of Sineti, which is impressively enthroned on the slopes of the Dipotamata Gorge.
-At the foot of the gorge is Sineti Beach, which invites you to refresh yourself in calm wind conditions.
+From Chora, the road first runs to the sleepy village of Sineti, which sits impressively on the slopes of the Dipotamata Gorge.
+At the foot of the gorge is Sineti Beach, a perfect spot to cool off when the wind is calm.

 Dipotamata Schlucht Andros Griechenland Wandern